Hamilton takes pole at British Grand Prix

-The strong showing for Ricciardo could help the Australian in his bid to replace Webber at Red Bull.
-The team said Friday it is looking at Kimi Raikkonen, Ricciardo and the other Toro Rosso driver Jean-Eric Vergne as a replacement.
+The strong showing by Ricciardo could help the Australian in his bid to replace countryman Webber at Red Bull.
+Webber is leaving F1 at the end of the season.
+The team said on Friday it will look at Raikkonen, Ricciardo and the other Toro Rosso driver, Jean-Eric Vergne, as a replacement.
 Vettel came from Toro Rosso, which is also owned by Red Bull.

 “Coming off the back of a bad couple of races, I expected to be strong here and I was more motivated than ever,” Ricciardo said.
 “However, if I’d been told I could be sixth this afternoon, I would have been surprised.
 We were very close to Di Resta in fifth, but we can be happy with this position.”

-While Hamilton had a good day, the rest of his rivals struggled.
-Raikkonen will start ninth and Alonso 10th — his worst place on the grid this year.
+Raikkonen will start eighth and Alonso ninth, his worst place on the grid this year.